Validation

 Assigning a validator

-to individual fields allows you to provide a separate callback function depending on the field's value type or other attributes.
+to individual fields allows you to provide separate callback functions depending on the field's value type or other attributes.

 In the following configuration, any rule that specifies field2